meltingmettle/MerlinsCrystalBall/README.md

 Unfortunately, I currently don't have the time to create a neural network for every single permutation of play which analyses past games, but I might work on that over the summer with some of my peers.

-#Framework is laid out as below:
+# Framework is laid out as below:
   1. Each player is assigned a number 0-9, inclusive, with 0 being the user, 1 being the player directly to his/her left, etc.
   2. Votes will be a binary 0/1 system for reject/approve.
-(One voting round looks like: 1100010101
+One voting round is documented as an array as such: 1100010101
   3. Mission Objects will consist of the players and return a boolean pass/fail, with both a prediction and an outcome.
     3a.
 A mission input would be (players, with captain first):  input: 34982  output: Success, Prediction: Success.
      3b.
 If the prediction is incorrect, the program will refactor accordingly, namely, noting that there was likely a spy/no spy on the team.

-Some example plays: (Mission Number:Outcome[0 for fail, 1 for sucess])
+# Some example plays: (Mission Number:Outcome[0 for fail, 1 for sucess])

 1:1 2:1 3:0  <- Possible Double Spy or Troll